Informatievlaanderen/address-registry/src/AddressRegistry.Api.Legacy/AddressMatch/Matching/README.md

 * If the index contains any of the `BoxNumber` words, do an **exact** match on the housenumber (without preceding zeroes) + _rijksregister_ index and on the boxnumber (numeric part of the _rijksregister_ without preceding zeroes). e.g.: `42A` + box `5`.
 * If any of these matched, the parsing of streetname stops.

+The next case is a _rijksregister_ index which starts with a number, has a non numeric _part 3_ and no _part 4_.

+* If the index contains any of the `FloorNumber` words, do an **exact** match on the housenumber (without preceding zeroes) only. e.g.: `42`.
+* Otherwise do an **exact** match on the housenumber (without preceding zeroes) + `_` +  _rijksregister_ index and on the boxnumber (numeric part of the _rijksregister_ without preceding zeroes). e.g.: `42A` + box `5`.
+* The parsing of streetname stops if this case was valid.

+At this point we have parsed everything we can out of the streetname for a single address.
+The only thing left is parsing possible housenumber ranges.

+Valid range notations for values passed in the `HouseNumber` query:

+* `000-000`
+* `XXX-XXX`
+* `000/000`
+* `XXX/XXX`
+* `000+000`
+* `XXX+XXX`
+* `0 0`

+Valid range notations for values passed in the `StreetName` query:

+* `000-000`

+After parsing the possible ranges:

+* If the second part is all characters do an **exact** match on the first part as the housenumber and an **exact** match on the second part as boxnumber. e.g.: `42-B`
+* If the second part is characters and numbers, ignore it and do an **exact** match on the first part as the housenumber. e.g.: `42-R2D2`
+* If the first and second part are numeric, but the first part is bigger than the second part, do an **exact** match on the first part as the housenumber and an **exact** match on the second part as boxnumber. e.g.: `42-7`
+* For all other cases do an **exact** match on the first part as the housenumber and do an **exact** match on the second part as another housenumber. e.g.: `42-44`.
+* If any of these matched, the parsing of streetname stops.

+Finally if all options are done, it does a final check having a numeric housenumber and no  _rijksregister_ index.

+* If this is the case, it does an exact match on the housenumber.

+At this point we have run out of options and we can't find anything.

 ## Notes